simolus3/drift/README.md

 provide helpful and descriptive lints.
 - __⚡ Fast__: Even though drift lets you write powerful queries, it can keep up with the performance of key-value stores like shared preferences and Hive.
 Drift is the only major persistence library with builtin threading support, allowing you to run database code across isolates with zero additional effort.
 - __Reactive__: Turn any SQL query into an auto-updating stream!
-This includes complex queries across many tables
+This includes complex queries across many tables.
 - __⚙️ Cross-Platform support__: Drift works on Android, iOS, macOS, Windows, Linux and the web.
 [This template](https://github.com/simolus3/drift/tree/develop/examples/app) is a Flutter todo app that works on all platforms.
 - __🗡️ Battle tested and production ready__: Drift is stable and well tested with a wide range of unit and integration tests.
 It powers production Flutter apps.